Les Misérables (musical): Toronto (1989)

+Broadway (2006–2008)

 Only three years after the original run closed, Les Misérables began a return to Broadway on 9 November 2006 at the Broadhurst Theatre for a limited run that was subsequently made open-ended.

 Using the set, costumes, performers, and other resources from the recently finished third US national touring production, the production was only slightly altered.
 Minor changes included colourful projections blended into its existing lighting design, and a proscenium that extended out into the first two boxes on either side of the stage.

 Some cuts made to the show's prologue during its original Broadway run were restored, lyrics for Gavroche's death scene (known in the revival as "Ten Little Bullets") cut during the development of the original London production were restored, and much of the show was re-orchestrated by Christopher Jahnke, introducing a snare and timpani-heavy sound played by a 14-member band, a reduction of about 8 musicians from the original production's 22 musician orchestration.

 The original 2006 Broadway revival cast included Alexander Gemignani as Jean Valjean, Norm Lewis as Javert, Daphne Rubin-Vega as Fantine, Celia Keenan-Bolger as Éponine, Aaron Lazar as Enjolras, Adam Jacobs as Marius, Ali Ewoldt as Cosette, Gary Beach as Thénardier, Jenny Galloway as Madame Thénardier, Drew Sarich as Grantaire, Brian D'Addario, Jacob Levine, Skye Rainforth and Austyn Myers as Gavroche, and Tess Adams, Kylie Liya Goldstein and Carly Rose Sonenclar as Young Cosette/Young Éponine.

-Lea Salonga, who previously played the role of Éponine in the 10th Anniversary concert, replaced Rubin-Vega as Fantine beginning on 2 March 2007.
-Zach Rand replaced Jacob Levine as Gavroche on 15 March 2007.
-Ann Harada replaced Jenny Galloway as Mme.
-Thénardier on 24 April 2007.
-Ben Davis joined playing Javert, and Max von Essen playing Enjolras.
-Ben Crawford and Mandy Bruno joined the cast that day too, playing Brujon and Éponine respectively.
-On 29 June 2007, Chip Zien joined the cast as Monsieur Thénardier.
-On 23 July 2007, Sarich took over the role of Valjean, following Gemignani's departure.
-On 5 September 2007, it was announced that John Owen-Jones (who was playing Valjean in London) was to join the Broadway cast.
-In return, Sarich would join the London cast in Owen-Jones' place.
-Judy Kuhn, who originated the role of Cosette, returned to the show after twenty years as Fantine, succeeding Salonga.

 The revival closed on 6 January 2008 after 17 previews and 463 performances.